 With a new year comes a new chance to makes changes to your lifestyle.
 If still in the renting game but aspire to homeownership, 2019 could be the year you make the changes to take you to that goal.
 The present buyer’s market in NYC is predicted to last until the 2020 presidential election.
-If you hope to cash in on it, start making the changes now that could see you becoming a homeowner by this time next year.
+So if you hope to cash in on it, start making the changes now that could see you becoming a homeowner by this time next year.
 That might seem ludicrously optimistic to many New Yorkers, but if the potential is there, it’s well within the realms of possibility.
 At the very least, picking up these habits of successful home buyers will give you a realistic sense of what homeownership can be as well as giving an estimate of when you can make it happen.

 Sacrifice a few luxuriesSacrifice a few luxuries

 It is pretty obvious, but it deserves underlining.
 If you can’t make a few sacrifices, how can you expect to save for that 20% down payment?
 Sure, an FHA loan can come with as little as 3.5% for the down payment.
 But these are very inflexible loans, and you’ll have to take out mortgage insurance, which hovers at around 1% of the loan’s cost.
 So start proving to yourself that you can make the sacrifices necessary to save for that 20%.
 It is also good practice for showing that you can keep up with your mortgage payments.

 Aim to eat out less often, cut the cable bill, revise any ongoing subscriptions, and quit your gym membership.
 It costs far less to make your meals, and there are plenty of ways you can get a full workout without paying a penny.
-Don’t just limit this to the small expenses.
+But, don’t just limit this to small expenses.
 Avoid high costs as well.
 Is there a cheaper vacation you can find for this summer?
 Do you have an expensive car that you can live without?

 Set up a home savings accountSet up a home savings account